Ford Focus Active Review 2025: Price, specs & boot space

 How so?
 Well, it might not sound like much, but the Ford Focus Active’s 30mm taller suspension means you can go over even the nastiest of speed humps without having to worry about hearing a scraping noise as your bumper kisses Tarmac.

 Such a well-rounded skill set deserves an excellent engine to get the most from it and Ford’s 125PS 1.0-litre petrol fits the bill perfectly.
-Its tiny size translates into superb fuel economy for a petrol, but it also turbocharged for fizzy performance.
-Ok, so it’s a little noisy under acceleration, but it’s thrummy engine note suits the sporty way the Focus drives.
+Its tiny size translates into superb fuel economy for a petrol, but is also turbocharged for fizzy performance.
+Okay, it’s a little noisy under acceleration, but its thrummy engine note suits the Focus's sporty tarmac-hugging persona.

-This excellent fuel economy is possible because, despite its looks, the Focus Active isn’t four-wheel drive.
-Instead, you get a couple of unique driving modes (on the driver selector in between the front seats) that help the front wheels get traction on slippery roads.
+Still, the excellent fuel economy from the petrol line-up is possible because, despite its looks, the Focus Active isn’t four-wheel drive.
+Instead, you get a couple of unique driving modes that help the front wheels get traction on slippery roads.

 From the inside, the only other giveaway that this is an Active and not a regular Focus is the flashes of blue you get on the upholstery.
-All Active models have Ford’s excellent 8-inch sat-nav display as standard, while Active X cars get a host of additions including a glass roof and half-leather seats.
+All Active models have Ford’s excellent 13.2-inch sat-nav display as standard.

 So, if you’re looking for a car that can handle the rough and tumble of city life, keep moving on slippery roads and tracks, and do it without the compromises of a traditional SUV, the Focus Active should be right up your street.